statmano/glitch-static-site-3-fastly/MIGRATE.md

 Go ahead and click the **🚀 Publish** button at the bottom of the Codespace editor, confirm you want to proceed with a `y` and watch the Terminal for the output!
 Hopefully you see an `edgecompute.app` domain that returns your site...

+> ⚠️ Note that if you go through this flow for more than one site you’ll need to change the KV Store name in your `_migrate` scripts to avoid duplicates.

 ## If you’re using a domain through Fastly

 If you already have a domain for your site in a Fastly CDN service, you have two choices: